silaspe/maths/docs/rand.md

 .

 I hope you have a good Thursday!
 Also, it's exam day.
+Something very bad just happened.